-The British Liver Trust funds research as one of our three key aims.
-The Trust has been making research awards since we were first established and is committed to continuing to fund research to:
+Research is essential to ensure the impact of liver disease is reduced in the future.
+British Liver Trust funds research as one of our three key aims.
+We have been making research awards since we were first established and we are committed to continuing to fund research to:

 - advance fundamental knowledge within hepatology